Enabling EV Battery Circular Economy

 Reliability

-The pilot study under this research agreement aims to validate the ability of second-life batteries to integrate solar PV and provide energy resilience to the commercial buildings of each pilot site.
+The pilot study under this research agreement aims to validate the ability of second-life batteries to integrate solar PV and provide energy resilience to a commercial building.

 Key Project Members